orbeon/orbeon-forms-doc/form-builder/repeated-grids.md

 ### Repeat settings

+#### Overview

 The repeat settings control whether to use a custom iteration name (not recommended in most cases), and the minimum/maximum number of repeat iterations allowed.

 ![Repeated Content](images/repeated-grid-settings-repeat.png)

+#### Minimum and maximum number of iterations

+These settings can be predefined numbers, or formulas.

+#### Freeze repetitions

+[SINCE Orbeon Forms 2018.2]

+This setting can be a predefined number, or a formula.

+This allows *freezing* the first *n* iterations of a repeated grid or repeated section.
+Frozen iterations cannot be removed or moved by the user.
+The grid menus and buttons reflect that those operations are not possible.

+The number of frozen iterations must be at most the number of minimal iterations.

+#### Initial value formulas

 [SINCE Orbeon Forms 2016.1]